 Though there is no egg in the scones, the moist texture is similar to a muffin.
 Finely ground pecans add fabulous texture while the chocolate chips and vanilla add the wonderful flavor.

-I used a medium-size round biscuit cutter, but a square cutter may be used as well.
+The pictured scones were cut out with a medium-size round biscuit cutter, but a square cutter may be used as well.
 Any size will do.

 - 1 cup pecan halves